strauchlab/two-state-stabilization/README.md

 This script identifies target positions to redesign based on stabilizing the prefusion over the postfusion state.
 It takes as input an external file containing all arguments needed for running the script.
 As output, it creates two folders, one for each state (prefusion and postfusion), containing the mut_files required for all-amino acid scanning at the identified positions.
 Note that mut_files are written in rosetta numbering.

 	-3.2_mobile_regions.py [-h] arg_file
 If alanine scanning cannot identify significant designable spots, all-amino acid scanning can be carried out on all regions undergoing drastic conformational changes.
 This script identifies those mobile regions.
 It takes as input an external file containing all arguments needed for running the script.
 As output, it creates two folders, one for each state (prefusion and postfusion), containing the mut_files to perform all-amino acid scanning at highly mobile regions.

-NOTE: Input PDBs should be aligned prior to running the script.
+> **NOTE:** Input PDBs should be aligned prior to running the script.

 ### 4. Perform all-amino acid substitutions with the mut_files generated in step 3.
-The script to perform the substitutions is the same as the alanine scanning (-2.2_alanine_scanning.sh).
+Use the same script as alanine scanning (2.2_alanine_scanning.sh).
 We recommend performing the all-amino acid substitutions in at least two independent runs to ensure a robust analysis.
 In step 5, the results are combined, and outliers are filtered out.

 ### 5. Comparison of prefusion-vs-postfusion all-amino acid scanning ddg results and selection of positions for combinatorial design:

 	-5_analysis_all_aa_substitutions.py [-h] arg_file
-This script selects the positions and the substitutions to be combined based on favorable ddg results for the prefusion state and neutral or destabilizing results for the postfusion state.
-The script takes as input an external file containing all arguments needed for running it, and it outputs a folder called "combinatorial_design".
+This script selects positions and substitutions for combinatorial design based on favorable ddG results for the prefusion state and neutral or destabilizing results for the postfusion state.
+The script takes as input an external file containing all arguments needed for running it, and it outputs a "combinatorial_design" folder.
 This folder contains the PSSM-like file for prefusion and postfusion, a resfile file for redesigning the prefusion structure, and a control resfile (prefusion).

-This script is run independently for the alanine-scanning-based and mobile-regions-based approaches.
+Run this script independently for alanine-scanning-based and mobile-regions-based approaches.

 ### 6. Combinatorial design on prefusion state.